Mr Turton’s Information Sheet for Patients Undergoing Augmentation

 You will be seen by your consultant and various questions asked concerning your approach to breast augmentation.
 You will be asked why you wish your breasts to be enlarged, what size you would like them to be and if you had been pregnant previously the breast size that was attained.

 Your medical and any previous surgical history will be taken and any medications that you currently use will be documented.
-Pre-existing illnesses especially of any skin diseases will be evaluated in more depth.
+Pre-existing illnesses, especially of any skin diseases, will be evaluated in more depth.
 Any smoking history past or current should be disclosed.
-You must detail all medications, herbal preparations and any allergies as adjustment is often needed at the time of surgery.
+You must detail all medications, herbal preparations and any allergies as the adjustment is often needed at the time of surgery.

 The implants have an outer silicone shell but virtually all cosmetic breast implants have silicone gel inside.
 They can be saline-filled but these do not feel as natural.
 It must be stressed that previous concerns about silicone have proved unfounded in the Independent Review Groups Reports, with no evidence of autoimmune problems, but your surgeon will discuss things with you in more depth and ask any questions that you have.
 Natural oil based implants are no longer recommended.
 The UK market is dominated by silicone filled implants as these give a more natural look and feel.
 Mr Turton will use one of the high cohesive silicone gel implants, which are far superior to runny silicone.
 Mr Turton has an extensive experience with different implant manufacturer’s implants.
 He has particular experience and expertise with the full spectrum of anatomically shaped (tear drop) and round implants and their correct placement (see pre- and post-op photos).